 Based on our review procedures, we concluded that network security practices appeared generally adequate to ensure the confidentiality, integrity and availability of essential or restricted information system resources and data.
-However, network vulnerability scans performed during this review identified areas of risk involving systems and application security on servers and workstations.
-In addition, we noted some areas where activities were not in strict compliance with policy requirements including minimum standards; application systems management; risk assessment activities; and information security planning.
+However, we identified two areas of risk involving systems and application security on servers and workstations.
+In addition, we noted some areas where activities were not in strict compliance with policy requirements including minimum standards; risk assessment activities; and information security planning.